-Application template is a collection of predefined monitors to be created at once.
-Instances of such templates are called applications; each application has its own node in a main tree.
+Application and Device template is a collection of predefined monitors to be created at once.
+Instances of application templates are called applications; each application has its own node in a main tree.
 Monitors from an application template perform in-depth checks for a particular type of host or application.
 For example, there are templates for a generic Windows Server, Microsoft Exchange Server, Apache and IIS web servers, Oracle database server and so on.
-Application templates are intended to help you creating and maintaining your monitoring system.
+Device templates have a collection of monitors to check parameters of printers, networke equipment (routers, switches) and UPS.
+Templates are intended to help you creating and maintaining your monitoring system.

 In the sample below four application templates have been applied to a Windows host:

-The IPHost Network Monitor installation contains over 50 standard (predefined) application templates and provides you with the tools to create your own templates.
-All the application templates that has been defined in the system configuration (both standard and user-defined) can be reviewed and configured (if possible) in the Templates Dialogue.
+The IPHost Network Monitor installation contains over 150 standard (predefined) application and device templates and provides you with the tools to create your own templates.
+All the templates that has been defined in the system configuration (standard, user-defined or community) can be reviewed and configured (if possible) in the Templates Dialog.

-You can find the detailed description of all the standard (predefined) application templates here.
+You can find the detailed description of all the standard (predefined) templates here.

-An application template can be applied to the host manually via the New Monitor Wizard.
+An application and device template can be applied to the host manually via the New Monitor Wizard.
 See here for details.

-An application template can be used in a discovery process.
-The Discovery Wizard allows to select application templates to be searched for.
-Each application template contains a set of conditions that define how to process the application during discovery.
-If these conditions are satisfied the application template is applied to the host: a node is created in the main tree as a host child, and the template monitors are created and started.
+A template can be used in a discovery process.
+The Discovery Wizard allows to select templates to be searched for.
+Each template contains a set of conditions that define how to process the application or device during discovery.
+If these conditions are satisfied the template is applied to the host: a node is created in the main tree as a host child, and the template monitors are created and started.
 See here for details.

 - Server Health Check contains templates that are configured to check an overall system health of a server: show CPU and memory usage stats, disk space usage, traffic data.